Do you suffer from back pain? Learn these 3 Yoga poses to help relieve back pain

 Startstanding.org states that 1 in 3 people experience back pain.
 Another statistic mentions that at least 50% of all working people experience back pain.
 These numbers are overwhelmingly high and sadly it’s not hard to believe that many people suffer from chronic pain — pain has become a common theme in our bodies.
 So, why are so many people dealing with back pain, and what’s the cure?
 Do people really use yoga for back pain?

 My own path in the search for a cure began when I was looking for relief from a snowboarding accident that turned into chronic lower back and sciatic pain.
 I managed the pain through massages, monthly visits to the chiropractor, and acupuncture to name a few — all offering me short-term relief.
 There was a time in my life when I had simply come to accept that my body was always going to be in pain and the only thing I could do was manage it.
-At this time, I had discovered yoga for back pain.
+At this time, I had discovered yoga.

 The first time I tried a yoga class, I could barely lay down on the mat.
 At that time, my lower back was aching, tight, and sore with shooting pain up my back and down my left leg.
 Even simply laying on my mat was a painful challenge.